-Good news is that they are acutually pretty easy and you are pretty much guaranteed to get some amazing photos on the Bolivian salt flats.
+Good news is that they are actually pretty easy and you are pretty much guaranteed to get some amazing photos on the Bolivian salt flats.

-The effect is due to the vast flatness of the salt desert not having any point of reference to show depth of field in the images so things can appear to be right next to each other that are in fact many meters apart.
+The special effects are due to the vast flatness of the salt desert not having any point of reference to show depth of field in the images so things can appear to be right next to each other that are in fact many meters apart.

 In general most of these kinds of photos are taken from a very low viewpoint , right down on the ground, with the small item you want to appear large close to the camera (often just a few feet / meters away) and with the items you want to seem small/ shrunk (usually people) located in the distance some 30 , 40 or more meters away.

 The photographer will direct the people to change their poses until it matchs the effect they are looking for.
 A bit of practice and it becomes quite easy but also most salt flats tours guides/drivers are pretty good at getting some very effective shots for you and are always willing to help.